-At European level, activity is led by the European Commission and its Directorate-General for Employment, Social Affairs and Inclusion, albeit with a requirement for regular reporting to the Directors General for Vocational Training (ACVT-DGVT), an informal body that meets once every six months, bringing together Ministers responsible for education, training and employment, from EU and accession countries, alongside a small number of wider VET stakeholders such as Cedefop and social partner representatives.
+At European level, activity is led by the European Commission and its Directorate-General for Employment, Social Affairs and Inclusion, with regular reporting to the Directors General for Vocational Training (ACVT-DGVT), an informal body that brings together Ministers responsible for education, training and employment, from EU and accession countries, alongside a small number of wider VET stakeholders such as Cedefop and social partner representatives.

 In line with the ECVET recommendation, an ECVET Users’ Group was set-up to govern the quality and overall coherence of ECVET coordination, cooperation and implementation.
-Chaired by the European Commission, the ECVET Users’ Group is formed by representatives of national Ministries, with responsibility for VET, alongside other VET stakeholders involved in ECVET implementation - for example, social partners, employer associations, and national agencies working to implement the Erasmus+ Programme.
+Chaired by the European Commission, the ECVET Users’ Group is formed by representatives of national Ministries with responsibility for VET, alongside wider VET stakeholders involved in one or more aspects of ECVET implementation - for example, social partners, employer associations, and national agencies working to implement the Erasmus+ Programme.
 Cedefop and the European Training Foundation (ETF) also provide specific expertise and input to the ECVET Users’ Group.

-In the last decade or so, numerous ECVET-related projects have been funded either within the sectoral funding programmes for education and training, or in response to dedicated Calls for Proposals at European level (2008, 2010), from which a vast array of tools and materials have been developed, and continue to exist; many of these ECVET Projects are referenced in the current ECVET Toolkit.
+In the last decade or so, numerous ECVET-related projects have been funded either within the sectoral funding programmes for education and training (for example, the Erasmus+ Programme) or in response to dedicated Calls for Proposals at European level, from which a vast array of tools and materials have been developed.
+Examples of ECVET Projects are provided in different parts of the ECVET Mobility Toolkit and can also be found in targeted resources such as the compendium of work-based learning projects produced by the Erasmus+ National Agency in Austria (ECVET is specifically referenced in 3 of the 10 listed projects).

 Beyond European level activity, and governance, ECVET implementation at national level can (and does) involve a number of additional actors, including: